 By "glazing" we mean the glass or other material that covers the photo or artwork and protects it from handling, dirt and UV light.

-As well as the default options we offer two upgrades.
+As well as the default options we offer three upgrades.
 However, depending on the size of the frame and where you’re located, not all may be available in your case:

 The default options